mbejan325/Eth_Blockchain_Project/README.md

 This is a screenshot of Etherscan, a site that allows you to track blockchain transactions.
 ![markdown-image](Capture3.PNG)

-This is a screenshot of the example transaction on Etherscan.
+This is a screenshot of the example transaction found on Etherscan.
 ![markdown-image](Capture4.PNG)

 **Contributors**